Creating To Do Lists In WordPress

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have chosen either ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this area and assign to-do items to other users …
+If you have chosen ‘Group’ or ‘Master’ View for your to-do list, you can configure the settings in this area and assign to-do items to other users …

 Assign To-Do Items to Users

-Enable this option to assign to-do items to other users …
+Enable this option (‘Yes’) to assign tasks to other users …

 Note: This setting must be set to ‘Yes’ for the settings below it to work.